cimug-org/cim-compare/README.md

 ### Option \#1: Enterprise Architect .EAP Baseline and Destination Models as Inputs

-The preferred usage is to directly specify two Enterprise Architect .eap model files representing the "baseline" and “destination” models.
-Utilizing .eap files directly eliminates the need to manually perform exports of the XMI and diagram image files from within EA as described later in the "Enterprise Architect XMI Export Procedures" section of this README.
+The preferred usage is to provide two Enterprise Architect .eap files for the "baseline" and "destination" input files.
+Using .eap files eliminates the need for manually XMI and diagram exports from EA (refer to "Enterprise Architect XMI Export Procedures").

 The command-line usage for this option takes the following form:

 ```
-java -jar cim-compare-1.2.0.jar <baseline-model-eap-file> <destination-model-eap-file> [<output-directory-or-html-file>] [--package=<iec-package-name>] [--minimal] [--include-diagrams] [--image-type=<image-files-extension>] [--zip]
+java -jar cim-compare-1.2.0.jar <baseline-model-eap-file> <destination-model-eap-file> [<output-directory-or-html-file>] [--package=<iec-package-name>] [--minimal] [--export-diagrams] [--image-type=<image-file-extension>] [--zip]
 ```

 *Parameter Details*:

-**\<baseline-model-eap-file\>** (**Required**): An Enterprise Architect .eap baseline model file.
-When not specified as an absolute file path the location of the file is assumed to be the directory the utility is being executed from.
+**\<baseline-model-eap-file\>** (**Required**): An Enterprise Architect baseline .eap model file.
+When not specified as an absolute file path the location is assumed to be the directory **cim-compare** is being executed from.

-**\<destination-model-eap-file\>** (**Required**): An Enterprise Architect .eap destination model file.
-When not specified as an absolute file path the location of the file is assumed to be the directory the utility is being executed from.
+**\<destination-model-eap-file\>** (**Required**): An Enterprise Architect destination .eap model file.
+When not specified as an absolute file path the location is assumed to be the directory **cim-compare** is being executed from.

 **[\<output-directory-or-html-file\>] (Optional)**: An output directory or an output HTML file.
-In the case where a directory is specified for this parameter if it does not exist it will be created.
-The same is true for the parent directory of an HTML file if it does not exist.
-When an HTML file is provided it may be specified as an absolute file path or as simply the name of the HTML file to be generated.
+In the case where a directory is specified but does not exist it will be created.
+The same is true for the parent directory of a specified HTML file if it does not exist.
+When an HTML file is provided it may be specified as an absolute file path or as the simple name of an HTML file to be generated.
 If this command line option is not specified then **cim-compare** will generate an HTML file whose name is derived from the two input files.

 **[--package=\<iec-package-name\>] (Optional):** The root package within the models from which to start the comparison report from.
 Appearing at the end of the command-line after file and directory specifications, when specified the package must exist in both the baseline and destination models (e.g. --package=IEC61970, --package=IEC61968, --package=IEC62325, --package=TC57CIM, etc.) and be specified with two leading dashes (--).
 Note that when no IEC package name is specified that the report is generated from the root package in the models.

 **[--minimal] (Optional):** When specified **cim-compare** will exclude all "Identical" packages, classes, attributes, links, diagrams, etc. from the generated report.
 This is useful when it is necessary to perform detailed analysis of only the most concise set of changes between models.

-**[--export-diagrams] (Optional):** When specified **cim-compare** indicates that diagram images should be exported from EA along with the XMI export file of the model.
-Note that the type of images to export may optionally be specified using the --image-type option and will default to JPG when not specified.
+**[--export-diagrams] (Optional):** Indicates that diagram images should also be exported from EA along with the XMI exports.
+The type of images to be exported should also be provided using the --image-type option.
+When not specified the image type will default to JPG.

-**[--image-type=\<image-files-extension\>] (Optional):** The type of diagrams to be exported from EA and included in the generated comparison report (i.e. JPG, GIF, PNG, BMP, or EMF).
-This option is optionally used  when --export-diagrams also appears on the command line.
+**[--image-type=\<image-file-extension\>] (Optional):** The type of diagrams to be exported from EA (i.e. JPG, GIF, PNG, BMP, or EMF).
+This can be skipped for JPG images as JPG is used as the default value when the option is not specified. always be used along with --export-diagrams also appears on the command line.

 **[--zip] (Optional):** When specified **cim-compare** will package up the generated report and any associated diagrams into a single ZIP archive.
 It is most often utilized for packaging the report when diagram images are included and can help simplify distribution.